ssh-mitm/ssh-mitm/doc/audit_guide/sshagent.rst

 the real server on the client's behalf — making a complete man-in-the-middle attack possible even with public-key authentication.

-In the tutorial scenario (Chapter 2), Alice connects to the dev server with ``ssh -A``.
-SSH-MITM intercepts the connection, receives the forwarded agent, and authenticates to the real server as Alice.
+In the tutorial scenario (Chapter 2), Sarah King (``sking``) connects to ``web01`` with ``ssh -A``.
+SSH-MITM intercepts the connection, receives the forwarded agent, and authenticates to the real server as sking.
 Her session continues as normal while the agent is fully accessible to the auditor.

 Host-bound public key authentication